 Just like a draft limits competition for new players, the neg list does the same.
-However, rather than hold an import draft annually the negotiation list system provides much greater flexibility in adding and removing players as information changes through the year.
+However, rather than hold an International draft annually the negotiation list system provides much greater flexibility in adding and removing players as availability information changes over time.
 The system seems to be well liked by CFL general managers and there does not seem to be any desire to change it or make it more open.
 The sheer number of players in the US along with determining their suitability and intentions makes the negotiation list system more appropriate than an annual draft.

-The CFL's negotiation lists are secret, shared amongst teams and the league office except for the publication of 10 players/team each year in February and December.
-From time to time media reports will name additions and deletions to negotiations lists, but complete lists are held private among the CFL head office and member clubs.
+The CFL's negotiation lists are private, with transactions shared amongst teams by the league office except for the publication of 10 players/team each year in February and December.
+From time to time media reports will name additions and deletions to negotiations lists, but complete lists and daily transactions are held confidentially among the CFL head office and member clubs.
 An increase of neg list players published has occurred in the past few years, and as seen above, the league has seen an opportunity to use fan curiosity to circulate select players on neg lists to the public.

-Previously, the designated American rule (briefly the designated International rule and formerly the designated import rule) required four designated American players to only enter the game on special teams or to replace another import on offence or defence.
-This rule is specified in Article 23 of the CBA with the CFLPA as an amendment of the CFL By-laws and by Rule 4, Section 5, Article 6 of the Official CFL Rulebook.
+Previously, the designated American rule (briefly the designated International rule and formerly the designated import rule) required four designated American players to only enter the game on special teams or to replace another American on offence or defence.
+This rule was specified in Article 23 of the CBA with the CFLPA as an amendment of the CFL By-laws and by Rule 4, Section 5, Article 6 of the Official CFL Rulebook.
 The increase to four designated American players took place with the increase of rosters negotiated in the 2014 CBA.

 The number of imports was increased to 15 and the roster size to 33 in 1972.
 It was later increased to 34 players, 19 non-imports and 15 imports and continued the designated import rule.
 In 1979, Jamie Bone, a Canadian College quarterback out of the University of Western Ontario successfully won a Ontario Human Rights Commission hearing.
 The judge ruled that Bone had been discriminated against on the basis of his nationality by the Hamilton Tiger-Cats and awarded him $10,000 and a 30-day tryout which he declined.
 The judge did not strike down the designated import rule however, and it lived on.